Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • How policy, board motions and bylaws are developed and implemented

-• How to set ethical standards for yourself and others
+• How to set ethical and equitable standards for yourself and others

-• Fundamental principles and best practices for positive leadership
+• Fundamental principles and best practices for professional development

-• How to work with partners to achieve results
+• How to work with partners to achieve impactful results

-• Human resource management approaches that help create a productive environment
+• Human resource management approaches that help create an inclusive environment

 Study options